 The second they know we’re having chocolate pancakes, they flock to the kitchen dragging their chairs from the table so they can “help”… with edible rewards, hah.
 It’s cute.
 I love that they want to be in the kitchen with me.

-Since I didn’t want to invest the time to make the pancake mix from scratch, this recipe was perfect because it incorporates the use of a ready-made pancake mix which I already had on hand.
+Since I didn’t want to invest the time to make the pancake mix from scratch, though our Bisquick-style pancake mix is super easy to put together, this recipe was perfect because it incorporates the use of a ready-made pancake mix which I already had on hand.

 Not only was the base a time saver, it had a variation of both ingredients that I wanted to add: cinnamon and chocolate.
 It was perfect.Print